medoidai/skrobot/README.md

 Many examples can be found in the [examples](examples) directory.

-Below, is an example that uses many of Sand's components to built a machine learning modelling pipeline.
+Below, are some examples that use many of Sand's components to built a machine learning modelling pipeline.

-The experiment results can be found in the [example-pipeline-with-model-based-feature-selection](https://github.com/medoidai/sand/tree/master/examples/output/echatzikyriakidis-2020-07-05T18-47-54-example-pipeline-with-model-based-feature-selection) directory.
+#### Example on Titanic Dataset

 ```python
 from os import path